 This chapter provides only a brief overview of the high availability configurations in Oracle Application Server.
-For a complete description of the configurations, see the Oracle Application Server High Availability Guide.
+For a complete description of the configurations, refer to Oracle Application Server High Availability Guide.

-Oracle Application Server supports the following types of high availability configurations at installation time.
-Note that there are multiple variants of each type.
+Oracle Application Server supports the following types of high availability configurations: